Tammy is the girl who…

 finished and self-published two love stories as Tammy J. Palmer.

-is working on a series of psychological, none-gory thrillers set in a semi-imaginary, small-ish town based on her hometown.
+is working on a mystery/suspense series set in Oregon.